#SimpolQuick: Your existence matters

 “To reflect others?”
 I asked.

 I don’t believe in love at first sight — but that’s only because I’m a liar.
 How could I not fall for someone whose beauty should belong to stories, not reality?
 And yet there you were, making real life better than any dream.
 Since the day you walked in, you’ve occupied my thoughts like a melody I can’t stop humming.
+Your existence matters in every note of my life.

 Earlier today, while we were stuck in traffic inside a packed P2P bus on EDSA, a girl beside me kept touching my arms, holding onto me, pressing her cheek against my back like we were lovers.
 I didn’t know if it was my perfume or if she assumed something else, but every second felt like I was crawling out of my own skin.
 You, sitting across the aisle, laughed at first — that mischievous grin lighting up your whole face.
 But as time passed, I saw it: the way your brows furrowed, concern breaking through the comedy.